TheJaredWilcurt/WuhdAppusDat/README.md

 ## Technology Colophon

-* Written in Vanilla JS, HTML, and CSS.
+* Written in Vanilla JS, HTML, and CSS, and a lil Vue.js.
 * Built with NW.js and Node.js.
 * Windows version relies on "windows-active-process" library.
 * Linux/OSX version relies on "active-win" library.